Google Translate Limitations Disclaimer

 Students come together to address issues and brainstorm solutions to increase a sense of safety and belonging in their schools and communities.
 The conference begins with a keynote address followed by workshops on a variety of timely topics.
 Students leave with tools they can use to benefit all students.

-This interactive information session is designed to help students in Grade 7 and 8, as well as their parents/guardians, make key decisions in the transition from elementary to secondary school.
+Next Stop: Grade 9: This interactive information session is designed to help students in Grade 7 and 8, as well as their parents/guardians, make key decisions when moving from Grade 8 to Grade 9.
 The free event focuses on the changes, challenges and choices students face as they enter high school.
 All students are able to participate, regardless of which elementary school they attend.

 Math, Science and Technology Olympics